apache/datafu/site/source/docs/datafu/contributing.html.markdown

 The following command generates the necessary files to load the project in Eclipse:

-    ant eclipse
+    ./gradlew eclipse

+To clean up the eclipse files:

+    ./gradlew cleanEclipse

 Note that you may run out of heap when executing tests in Eclipse.
 To fix this adjust your heap settings for the TestNG plugin.
 Go to Eclipse->Preferences.
 Select TestNG->Run/Debug.
 Add "-Xmx1G" to the JVM args.

 ## Build the JAR

-    ant jar
+The Apache DataFu Pig library can be built by running the command below.

+    ./gradlew assemble

+The built JAR can be found under `datafu-pig/build/libs` by the name `datafu-pig-x.y.z.jar`, where x.y.z is the version.

 ## Running Tests

 All the tests can be run from within eclipse.
 However they can also be run from the command line.
 To run all the tests:

-    ant test
+    ./gradlew test

-To run specific tests from the command line, you have a few options.
-One option is to run all tests within a given class.
-To do this, run the same command but override `testclasses.pattern`, which defaults to `**/*.class`.
+To run a specific set of tests from the command line, you can define the `test.single` system property.
 For example, to run all tests defined in `QuantileTests`:

-    ant test -Dtestclasses.pattern=**/QuantileTests.class

-The other option is to run a specific test within a class:

-    ant test -Dtest.methods=datafu.test.pig.stats.QuantileTests.quantileTest

-You may also provide a command separated list of tests:

-    ant test -Dtest.methods=datafu.test.pig.stats.QuantileTests.quantileTest,datafu.test.pig.stats.QuantileTests.quantile2Test

-## Compute code coverage

-We use [Cobertura](http://cobertura.github.io/cobertura/) to compute code coverage, which can be run with:

-    ant coverage
+    ./gradlew :datafu-pig:test -Dtest.single=QuantileTests